Use Ethical SEO

 Many SEO Companies and website developers use unethical techniques and spamming methods to synthetically increase the placement of websites in the SERP’s (search engine results pages).
 This compromises the quality of the search results returned by the search engines.
 It is for this reason that the search engines are continually adjusting and improving their algorithms to detect these spamming methods and reduce irrelevant and poor content.
 Penalties for the website are harsh when the techniques are found out and often times the website is banned from the search engine.

-Get Noticed SEO uses only time tested ethical SEO techniques and so should you.
+Shane Media SEO solutions only time tested ethical SEO techniques and so should you.

 Ethical SEO delivers quality, long lasting results that don’t put your website at risk with the search engines.
 The major search engines consider the following spamming techniques: